-The growing public health problems associated with mosquito and tick-transmitted diseases such as Zika, chikungunya, West Nile and Lyme disease are currently receiving a great deal of attention and causing great fear to individuals and the general public.
-The vectors, such as mosquitoes and ticks, that spread these diseases can rapidly infect entire regions of our nation.
+Mosquito and tick-transmitted diseases such as Zika, chikungunya, West Nile and Lyme disease are receiving a great deal of attention.
+The vectors that spread these diseases can rapidly infect entire regions of our nation.
 To control the spread of disease, it is important to monitor and take appropriate measures to control or eliminate the hazards.
-Lack of funding for training and research in arthropod-borne diseases is creating a void that is making it difficult to respond to the threat of increased vector-borne diseases and address the public's concerns in a timely manner.